Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For lathe machine operators, five of seven sources had data.
-Sources split on AI exposure: our AI Resilience Model saw low risk, Microsoft saw medium, and Will Robots Take My Job saw high, which keeps confidence at medium-high rather than high.
-Weak hiring and low wage signals pulled the score down, landing this role at "Not Very Resilient."
+For lathe machine operators, five of seven sources had data, with two sources missing entirely.
+AI exposure showed real disagreement: our model saw low risk while Will Robots Take My Job saw high risk and Microsoft landed in the middle.
+Weak hiring and low pay mobility pulled the score down, landing this role at "Not Very Resilient," with medium-high confidence.

 AI Resilience Report forLathe and Turning Machine Tool Setters, Operators, and Tenders, Metal and Plastic